aridoza/foundational-java/Concurrency/concurrency2.md

 ## Conclusion (5 min)

-To recap on both Concurrency lessons we covered, here's what we hope you can discuss:
+To recap both concurrency lessons we covered, here's what we hope you can discuss:

   - Why use concurrency?
-  - How to create a Thread: 2 Different Ways!
+  - How to create a thread: two different ways!
-    - Extending Thread
+    - Extending a thread.
-    - Implement the Runnable interface
+    - Implement the runnable interface.
-  - Estimate how many threads to use
+  - Estimate how many threads to use.
-  - Usage of the synchronized keyword
+  - Usage of the synchronized keyword.
-  - Locking and associated thread states
+  - Locking and associated thread states.
-  - Signalling threads using wait/notify - synchronization
+  - Signalling threads using wait/notify: synchronization.
   - Concurrency components:
-    - Executors and ThreadPools
+    - Executors and ThreadPools.
-    - Execute vs. Submit
+    - Execute vs. Submit.
-    - Atomics components - AtomicInteger
+    - Atomics components: AtomicInteger.
-    - ReadWriteLock
+    - ReadWriteLock.